Gas Safe registered engineers | A consumer guide

 Gas Safe engineers hold separate qualifications for different types of gas work.
 It is not enough that they are gas safe registered, they must be registered to work on your type of gas appliance.
 So before you pick someone, you need to check they are competent for the type of gas work you would like carried out.
 For example, an engineer might be qualified to work on your boiler but not your cooker.
 We breakdown the gas safe qualification and guide you on who can do what.
 We also give some helpful advice on when you do not need a gas safe registered engineer to work on your heating system.

-Gas Safe Registered Engineers, an Insider’s Guide
+Gas Safe Registration, A Guide

 |Category of work/appliance||Scope of qualification|